sebastinto/zeldareference/README.md

 ## [Data Binding](https://developer.android.com/topic/libraries/data-binding)

-The Data Binding Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.
+The `DataBinding` Library is a support library that allows you to bind UI components in your layouts to data sources in your app using a declarative format rather than programmatically.

 ## [Espresso](https://developer.android.com/training/testing/espresso)

-Use Espresso to write concise, beautiful, and reliable Android UI tests.
+Use `Espresso` to write concise, beautiful, and reliable Android UI tests.

 ## [Truth](https://truth.dev/)

-Truth makes your test assertions and failure messages more readable.
+`Truth` makes your test assertions and failure messages more readable.

 &nbsp;&nbsp;
 <p align="center">